EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 Instead you need to go to `domain.tld/admin` to access the admin interface.
 On first run click to setup the database then login using the credentials that were pre-specified in the docker-compose file.

-!!! warning "invalid username/password issues"
+!!! warning "Invalid username/password issues"
     Note that when parsing the password from the stack to pass in an environment variable there can be issues with special characters (mainly `$`).
 You can check what has been passed as a parsed environment variable by looking at the container details in Portainer.
     It is also possible to check in `~/containers/yourls/users/config.php` - before logging into the admin console this will show in cleartext at line 75 (press ++alt++-++n++ in nano to show line numbers).
 After login it will be encrypted